Follow us

 Trusted Phoenix Sex Crime Defense Attorney for All Types of Charges

-Facing sex crime charges can be one of the most overwhelming and life-altering experiences anyone can endure.
-The stakes are incredibly high—your reputation, freedom, and future are all on the line.
-We understand the gravity of these accusations, and our mission is to provide you with an aggressive, skilled, and compassionate defense to protect your rights.
+Facing sex crime charges can be one of the most overwhelming and life-altering experiences anyone can go through.
+The stakes are incredibly high and your reputation, freedom and future are all on the line.
+We understand the gravity of these accusations.
+Our mission is to provide you with an aggressive, skilled, and compassionate defense to protect your rights.

-Sexual assault is one of the most serious charges a person can face in Arizona, carrying severe penalties and life-altering consequences.
+This is one of the most serious charges a person can face in Arizona.
+Severe penalties and life-altering consequences.
 Under ARS §13-1406, sexual assault is defined as knowingly engaging in sexual intercourse or oral sexual contact without the other person’s consent.
 Convictions can result in years of imprisonment, with harsher penalties for aggravating factors such as the use of a weapon or harm to the victim.
 Facing such charges can feel overwhelming, but you don’t have to navigate this alone.

 We understand the stakes and are here to defend your rights.
 Our experienced legal team has a proven track record of handling complex sex crime cases and fighting for justice.
 If you or a loved one is facing accusations of sexual assault, don’t wait.
 Call us today for a confidential consultation and let us help protect your future.

-Child molestation is a serious offense under Arizona law, specifically defined in ARS §13-1410.
+This type of charge is a serious offense under Arizona law.
+Specifically defined in ARS §13-1410.
 The statute classifies child molestation as intentionally or knowingly engaging in or causing someone else to engage in sexual contact with a child under the age of 15.

 Key elements of this offense include: